PaddlePaddle/PaddleVideo/docs/en/model_zoo/recognition/pp-tsn.md

         top-1 score: 0.9998553991317749
 ```

-It can be seen that using the ppTSN model trained on Kinetics-400 to predict `data/example.avi`, the output top1 category id is `5`, and the confidence is 0.99.
+It can be seen that using the PP-TSN model trained on Kinetics-400 to predict `data/example.avi`, the output top1 category id is `5`, and the confidence is 0.99.
 By consulting the category id and name correspondence table `data/k400/Kinetics-400_label_list.txt`, it can be known that the predicted category name is `archery`.

 ## Reference